Maxkie1/Personalized_Learning/README.md

 pip install -r requirements.txt
 ```

-Additionally place a `.env` file in the root directory of the project with the following content.
+Additionally place a `.env` file in the root directory of the project.
 Write a message to [Max Kiefer](https://github.com/Maxkie1) to get the content of the `.env` file.

 # Contributors